yego.me

 6m read

-So, in my YouTube channel, I talked about many note-taking apps like Obsidian, Remnote, and Rome, but in this video, I want to talk about Amplitude, which I think deserves more attention.
+So in my YouTube channel, I talked about many note-taking apps like Obsidian, Remnant, and Rome.
+But in this video, I want to talk about Amplitude, which I think deserves more attention.
 That's because Amplitude does not only focus on capturing, creating, and developing ideas, but also focuses on turning these ideas into action, so you can get more things done.

-I actually made a video about Amplitude before about how I take notes and manage projects, but I wanted to make another one because they recently released a new feature which I found incredibly useful.
-Unbeknownst philosophy is based on this concept of idea execution funnel where you fast capture ideas, connect and refine, turn them into to-do items, and finally schedule the to-do items in your calendar to get them done.
+I actually made a video about Amplitude before, about how I take notes and manage projects, but I wanted to make another one because they recently released a new feature which I found incredibly useful.
+Unbeknownst, the philosophy is based on this concept of idea execution funnel, where you fast capture ideas, connect and refine them, turn them into to-do items, and finally schedule the to-do items in your calendar to get them done.

-And this final part is the feature they released recently: the calendar is a game changer for me!
+And this final part is the feature they released recently—the calendar.
+It's a game changer for me!
 Being able to drag and drop your tasks into your calendar and do time blocking in weekly or even monthly view is very useful when you are making a long-term plan.
 I've been using another app called Sorted for planning my day and managing my projects, but this new feature convinced me to switch to Amplitude, and now it's part of my productivity stack along with apps like Rome.

-So, in this video, I want to show you the best system I discovered so far to help me build habits, plan and reach goals, and become more productive.
-Anthony’s strength is turning ideas into action.
-Everyone can get good ideas, but only few people take action on them.
-One of the reasons why I love Amplitude is that it enlarges you to take action on your ideas.
+So in this video, I want to show you the best system I discovered so far to help me build habits, plan, and reach goals, and become more productive.
+Amplitude's strength is turning ideas into action.
+Everyone can get good ideas, but only a few people take action on them.
+One of the reasons why I love Amplitude is that it encourages you to take action on your ideas.

-This is based on a productivity hack called "Make a Time and Manage Your Time," which I talked about in my previous video.
+This is based on a productivity hack called "make a time and manage time," which I talked about in my previous video.
 I like to have some space between each task rather than packing my calendar because you always get unexpected tasks or some things might take longer than you expected.

 This is a scheduling hack that I learned from Bill Harding, who is the founder of Amplitude.
 You can check how he uses Amplitude and the new calendar mode from the Amplitude YouTube channel.
 By the way, another hack I use is to include a link to relevant knowledge in each task, so it's easier to see the context.

-There is actually a trick that I learned to solve this problem.
-That is to schedule a day by mixing recent, more exciting tasks with the bionic tasks.
+There is actually a trick that I learned to solve this problem, and that is to schedule a day by mixing recent, more exciting tasks with the bionicle tasks.
 This is great because your brain tends to be more excited about tackling these recent items, which is a great way to build productivity momentum to get in the mood of getting more stuff done.

 Doing this on Amplitude is really easy.
-Go to the calendar mode and sort your task list by recent, then pick a few tasks that you find exciting or fun and schedule them in your day.
-Next, sort your task list by task score.
-The task score algorithm makes sure that important or urgent tasks appear at the top, and they are often bionic tasks.
+Go to the calendar mode and sort your task list by recently, then pick a few tasks that you find exciting or fun and schedule them in your day.
+Next, sort your tasks by task score.
+The task score algorithm makes sure that important or urgent tasks appear at the top, and they are often bionicle tasks.

 Alright, so these were a couple of my favorite use cases of the calendar mode.
 Being able to time block in a weekly or monthly view is a game changer, but of course, Amplitude is great not just for scheduling and managing your tasks, but also for brainstorming ideas and taking notes.